(left to right) Catherine, Matthew, Jimmy, Bill, Dave, Lisa, Joe, and Beth.

 Aborted Arc: Nearly all forced on the writers by the network.

-A Cappella: News Radio had an episode where Dave was visited by the other three members of his A capella group.
+A Cappella: The episode where Dave was visited by the other three members of his A capella group.

 Accidental Misnaming: Max Louis is initially incapable of learning anyone's name; he repeatedly calls Dave "Doug" and everybody else by a summary phrase (such as "brown-haired journalism woman" for Lisa).
 The first time he does call Dave Dave, he soon thinks he's made a mistake and apologetically uncorrects himself back to Doug.